nononovak/otwadvent2019-ctfwriteup/day18_impressive_sudoku.md

 ## Creating the overwrite

-The first step to this was going to be to solve the overwrite part.
-To check just this alone, I just edited the `chal` binary so that the `check()` funtion always returned 1.
+The first step to this challenge I tackled was the GOT overwrite part.
+To check just this alone, I edited the `chal` binary so that the `check()` function always returned 1.
 This was done by patching the bytes at address 0x000005F0 with `B8 01 00 00 00 C3` which is x86 assembly for "mov eax, 1; ret".

-Next, I calculated that if I had a sudoku with "-105" in position (7,7), and 0x08048799 (the address for the `win()` function), then the loop
+Next, I calculated that if I had a sudoku with "-105" in position (7,7), and 0x08048799 (the address for the `win()` function) in position (8,8), then the loop

 ```c
 for (int i = 0; i < 8; i++) {